obophenotype/human-phenotype-ontology/.github/ISSUE_TEMPLATE/a_adding_term.md

 ---
-name: Adding term
+name: Add term
-about: A new term suggestion to HPO
+about: New term suggestion for HPO

 ---